AbdulRafay09/gif/README.md

 [Ans: Some of the challenges I had while doing this project was that these all languages were new to me, I have never worked with html, css, and js but they were not complicated to have learn.
 Also this was my first time doing web developing and I would say it went really great.
-One challenge I faced was how to render gif directly in readme, I was trying to figure it out then I used youtube and found a way to it.
+One challenge I faced was how to render gif directly in readme, I was trying to figure it out then I save gif in assets at glitch and then which gave me access to link that I was able to use it on readme.
 Everything else was straight forward since the instructions were easy to follow.]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)